 We envision a full service community center with offerings beyond physical recreation to include arts, culture, health and wellness.
 To achieve this, we need to survey residents to identify programming opportunities, evaluate expansion options and develop partnerships to bring new resources and revenues to the community.

 In addition to improvements such as a new walking path around the park, expand programming to appeal to folks of all ages, including youth, families and seniors.

 Open up the outdoor sport field facilities for local recreation teams, school teams, tournaments and teams from neighboring communities.

-The administration engaged an architect to work with staff to develop a master plan for the Recreation Center, North Olmsted Community Park and Barton Bradley Park.
+Following the recommendations of the GO North Olmsted 2015 Master Plan, the city engaged an architect to work with staff to develop a master plan for the Recreation Center, North Olmsted Community Park and Barton Bradley Park.
 The team documented existing site conditions at each location and worked together to identify programming priorities.
 Recognizing the significant community investment that the master planning study proposed, the team was sensitive to ensure the ultimate plan would serve all segments of North Olmsted’s population and would create long lasting community benefits.